NZ Manuka Honey & FAQs

 |Gel like consistency||Very runny|

 PURITI honey is produced to a standard that raises the bar on purity and quality.
 We do not share common ground with any other Manuka honey brands.
 We define higher standards and everything we do is underpinned by honesty, integrity and transparency.

 Monofloral honey produced from the nectar of New Zealand's native Manuka tree.
 It is often purchased as an alternative to natural remedy or traditional medicine.

 Manuka honey has proven antiviral, anti-inflammatory and antioxidant benefits when used or applied topically to the skin.
 In fact, it has a long anecdotal history of medicinal use and has traditionally been used for wound healing, soothing sore throats, preventing tooth decay, joint pain, improving digestive issues and more.

 Firstly, it is completely unique to New Zealand and made by bees that pollinate the Manuka bush and collect the nectar.
 There is a unique symbiotic relationship between the honey bee and the Manuka bush.
 It is one of the most unique highly regarded and most sought-after forms of honey in the world.
 It is also believed by many to help heal and improve health, vitality and well-being in many ways.

 When feeling cold or flu symptoms, many people choose to take one teaspoon of Manuka honey 3-4 times a day.
 Unique properties (anti-inflammatory, antibacterial, and antiviral) have been identified and found in genuine Manuka products, soothing sore throats and giving relief to other symptoms.

 Honey has a very long life and doesn't really ‘expire’ anytime soon.
 Stored properly and at room temperature, honey can last for several years.
-Products that are mixed with Manuka honey are more likely to go bad sooner, but PURITI is produced to higher purity and superior standards.
+Products that are sometimes mixed with honeys are more likely to go bad sooner, but PURITI is produced to higher purity and superior standards.